 Ed has been working in the pest control industry for years helping 1,000's of homeowners navigate the world of insect and rodent management.
 He manages Pest Strategies now helping homeowners around the world!

 Mosquitoes are probably the most stubborn type of insects that we know.
 They are classified as a two-winged fly with more than 3,500 species under its three sub-families – the Anophelinae, Calucinae, and the Toxorhynchitinae.

 Both the male and female mosquitoes feed on nectar.
-The female mosquitoes however, venture on sucking blood from its victims in order to acquire enough blood needed for the development of her eggs.
+The female mosquitoes, however, venture on sucking blood from their victims in order to acquire enough blood needed for the development of their eggs.

 Most female mosquitoes feed at dawn, dusk, and night.
 And it is in this feeding stage that mosquitoes are able to transmit a wide variety of viruses that cause some of the world’s deadliest diseases.